-The values of all pension system parameters reflect the situation in 2020 and onwards.
-The calculations show the pension benefits of a worker who enters the system that year at age 22 - that worker is thus born in 1998 - and retires after a full career.
+The values of all pension system parameters reflect the situation in 2022 and onwards.
+The calculations in this chapter show the pension benefits of a worker who enters the system that year at age 22 - that worker is thus born in 2000 - and retires after a full career.
+Chapter 5 deals with career break cases due to childcare or unemployment, examines the sensitivity of results to changing economic assumptions or different wage profiles, and compares futures pensions of self-employed workers to the full-career employee.
 The baseline results are shown for single individuals.
-All indexation and valorisation rules follow what is legislated in the baseline scenario.
+All indexation and valorisation rules follow what is legislated.